Arvin01/fSVA/README.markdown

     library("ProjectTemplate")
     load.project()

 The total loaded workspace is 0.2 GB.
+Once you've run these commands, you can re-create the figures and tables by looking at the code in the `graphs` and `reports` directories.
+If you would like to recreate the results from scratch, read on...

 ## Simulations: